danmofo/base-project/README.md

 	- `perf` runs project through [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)
 	- `scratchpad`, for testing things

 Use these flags to dictate what tasks run / which files are watched.
 All of these have default values of `false`.
 These are generally used when the tests take too long to execute or if you are just changing styles.
-They are also good for working with legacy projects (projects before these practices were followed) since they may not have tests for example (and therefore would fail a lot of things!)
+They are also good for working with legacy projects (projects before these practices were followed) since they may not have tests for example (and therefore would fail a lot of things!):

 	- `--no-tests`, removes tests from `dev` task.
 	- `--no-scripts`, removes scripts from `dev` task (and since right now all we test are scripts, this applies `--no-tests` implicitly.
 	- `--src`, specify the source directory, default is `./src`.